Technical explanation

 Motivation

 A common applied workflow is: collect data, train a model, then deploy it once it is accurate enough.
 In Bayesian inference, the model encodes your current state of knowledge (and therefore, uncertainty) given what you have observed so far.
-During data collection, optimal experiment design (OED) uses that current state to decide which experiment or observation to run next so that uncertainty shrinks as quickly as possible.
-Done well, this can reduce the amount of data you need to reach a useful level of performance, shorten time-to-decision, and avoid spending resources (or opportunity cost) on uninformative measurements.
+During data collection, optimal experiment design (OED) uses that current state to decide which experiment or observation to run next so that uncertainty shrinks quickly.
+Done well, this can reduce the amount of data you need to reach a useful level of performance, shorten the time needed to make a decision, and avoid spending resources (or opportunity cost) on uninformative measurements.

-OED is especially valuable when the pool of possible observations is much larger than what will ever be used for training (clinical trials, A/B testing, ad experiments, surveys): it can be worth spending real compute to choose informative data rather than selecting blindly, because the opportunity cost of collecting the “wrong” data (and delaying decisions) is often larger than the cost of the selection algorithm.
+OED is useful when the pool of possible observations is much larger than what will ever be used for training (clinical trials, A/B testing, ad experiments, surveys).
+In those settings, spending some compute to choose data can be a good trade since collecting uninformative data is expensive.

 In typical variants of optimal experiment design, this idea is formalized by scoring candidate designs by expected information gain.
 A common choice is mutual information (MI): the “best” experiment is the one expected to reduce uncertainty the most about whatever you care about (parameters, predictions, or another derived random variable).